DEEPAK894/Linux_assg/README.md

                   User=sigmoid
                   Group=sigmoid
                   [Install]
-                  WantedBy=multi-user.target ```
+                  WantedBy=multi-user.target ```<br>
-       Step 4:  Reload Systemd:
+       Step 4:  Reload Systemd:<br>
                 After making changes to the service unit file, you need to reload the systemd manager configuration.
-Run the following command to reload systemd: command = { sudo systemctl daemon-reload }
+Run the following command to reload systemd:<br>
+                  command = { sudo systemctl daemon-reload }<br>
-       Step 5: Manage the Service
+       Step 5: Manage the Service<br>
-               -Command to start the service : sudo systemctl start showtime -Command to stop the service  : sudo systemctl stop showtime -Command to check the service status : sudo systemctl status showtime
+               -Command to start the service : sudo systemctl start showtime<br>
+               -Command to stop the service  : sudo systemctl stop showtime<br>
+               -Command to check the service status : sudo systemctl status showtime<br>
-          * To check the output of the showtime.sh script, which continuously appends the current time to a file (showtime_output.txt).
+          * To check the output of the showtime.sh script, which continuously appends the current time to a file (showtime_output.txt).<br>
-          * If we want to continuously monitor the output file in real-time, you can use the tail command with the -f (follow) option: command = { tail -f ~/showtime_output.txt }
+          * If we want to continuously monitor the output file in real-time, you can use the tail command with the -f (follow) option: command = { tail -f ~/showtime_output.txt }<br>